EnderCommunity/Murmur/docusaurus/docs/intro.md

 ::pacman -S mingw-w64-x86_64-pcre2
 ```

-When you're done with the set up process, make sure that the `C_COMPILER_EXECUTABLE_DIR` enviroment variable is set to your `gcc.exe` executable!
+When you're done with the setup process, make sure that the `C_COMPILER_EXECUTABLE_DIR` enviroment variable is set to your `gcc.exe` executable!
 You might also want to make sure that the `.vscode` compiler path is correct.

 ### Extensions